sandroalmeida/guess-number-game/README.md

 - This project has examples about Dependency Injection using Spring
 - This project also has a good example about how to use a property file and autowire the values using Spring annotations

+- Later in this project was added the Spring Boot configuration

 I built this project using the spring course on Udemy create by the instructor Tim Buchalka